top of page

 Sometimes—but not always.

-If the title transfer includes a seller section requiring acknowledgment, notarization is necessary to validate the signature.
+If the title includes a section requiring acknowledgment, notarization is necessary to validate the seller’s signature.

 • Cross-outs